mhmoudGamea/tornado_movement_case_study/README.md

 | **Architecture** | Clean Architecture + Repository Pattern |
 | **Hosting** | Ubuntu VPS (Nginx + Hostinger) |
 | **Database** | MySQL |

+## In-App Purchases (Play Store & App Store)
+Tornado Movement implements in_app_purchase to manage native billing for both monthly and yearly subscriptions directly through App Store and Google Play.

+- Each plan is mapped to its respective product ID and verified via secure server-side receipt validation.
+- The system auto-detects renewals, cancellations, and refunds to keep the user’s plan status in sync with the backend.

 ## Payment Flow (Stripe + Laravel Cashier)